A winter geodesic tent in a whiteout

 Why Choose A Geodesic Tent

 Most 4-season tents on the market are geodesic.
 The geodesic dome is characterised by a number of interlinking crossover poles which makes for an inherently stable structure.
-They are also less reliant on their pegs for the stability.
+They are also less reliant on their pegs for stability.
 Perfect for breezy outdoor sleepovers.

 The inner may get slightly damp when it’s put up first, but this is a small part of your camping adventure.
 The inner provides privacy, bug protection, warmth and a place to hang your light and stow your phone.
 Geodesic tents need to have a closely woven inner that allows a little airflow through the fabric to reduce condensation, but that also provides some draft proofing.